New Program Offerings in 2023

 Fellowship Program

-• In 2023, GMCMF is introducing a fully funded Fellowship Program for up to 8 young professional string players between the ages of 21 and 35 in the early stages of their careers.
+• Fully funded Fellowship Program for up to 8 young professional string players between the ages of 21 and 35 in the early stages of their careers.
 Fellow candidates should be seasoned chamber musicians with a broad knowledge of the string chamber repertoire; they should be at a professional level of technical accomplishment on their instruments; they should be comfortable in a mentoring role.
 The expectation is that Fellows will be exceptionally successful in their collaborative relationships and unusually thoughtful in their musical work, serving as artistic role models for students in the regular program.

 • The minimum educational requirement for Fellowship applicants is a Bachelor's degree.
 Fellowship participants will attend the full four-week program.